IntellureIntellure

 JSON is the right choice when machine-to-machine communication is the primary concern.
 Reach for JSON in these scenarios:

-JSON.parse()in JavaScript, and every major language has built-in or standard library support for JSON serialization. - Data exchange between services — when microservices communicate over HTTP, message queues, or WebSockets, JSON's strict spec ensures that what one service serializes, another can deserialize without ambiguity.
+• Data exchange between services: when microservices communicate over HTTP, message queues, or WebSockets, JSON's strict spec ensures that what one service serializes, another can deserialize without ambiguity.

-package.json,tsconfig.json,composer.json, and.eslintrc.jsonall use JSON because the tooling expects a strictly parseable format. - Browser environments — JSON is the only data serialization format that browsers understand natively.
-There's no built-in YAML parser in any browser — you need a JavaScript library for that.
+• Browser environments: JSON is the only data serialization format that browsers understand natively.
+There's no built-in YAML parser in any browser, so you need a JavaScript library for that.

 When to Use YAML

-YAML excels when humans are the primary audience — when files need to be read, written, and maintained by developers.
+YAML excels when humans are the primary audience, since files need to be read, written, and maintained by developers.
 These are the most common YAML use cases:

-docker-compose.ymlformat uses YAML because container configurations are complex, multi-level, and frequently edited by hand.
-Comments help explain why specific ports, volumes, or environment variables are configured. - Kubernetes manifests — the entire Kubernetes ecosystem runs on YAML.
+• Kubernetes manifests: the entire Kubernetes ecosystem runs on YAML.
 Deployments, services, ConfigMaps, and Helm charts are all YAML files.
 The ability to add comments and use anchors for shared values makes managing hundreds of resource definitions manageable.

 Converting Between JSON and YAML